Anto Jakovljević

-Anto Jakovljević (born 25 September 1962 in Banja Luka) is a Bosnian-Herzegovinian retired association footballer.
+Anto Jakovljević (25 September 1962 – 20 October 2025) was a Bosnian-Herzegovinian footballer who played as a goalkeeper.

-Club career
+Career

 Jakovljević played for Borac Banja Luka and FK Sarajevo in the Yugoslav First League.
 Later he played for some lower-league clubs in Slovenia and Croatia.

 His first name has also been spelled Anton and Ante.

+Death

+Jakovljević died on 20 October 2025, at the age of 63.